WildMods/terrainBench/README.md

 - The renderer uses a fixed amount of VRAM, so if you increase the render distance or go to a very dense area it may not all load at once.

-- There are some minor frame drops (from ~120 -> ~100FPS on my machine) when using brushes.

 ## Average Performance
-On my machine (a 2021 laptop), startup takes about 7-10 seconds.
+On my machine (a 2021 gaming laptop with a 6GB RTX 3060), startup takes 10-30 seconds (mostly depends on disk speed and how recently the files have been used).
 During normal use, Terrain Workbench uses about 4.7GB of RAM, and about 1.5GB of VRAM.
 The minimum OpenGL version is 4.3, from 2012 (so you should be fine with any decent post-2013 hardware).
+It's generally stable at 165FPS (my refresh rate) at 80-100% GPU usage, but if the entire map is on screen, it drops to about 115FPS.
+Startup time mostly depends on disk speed (and multi-core CPU power), but the average framerate depends almost entirely on GPU power.

 In my testing, saving an average map edit takes 0.3 - 1 second, depending on size.
 There are some easy optimizations I haven't implemented yet that should